-S3086 AP Physics II: Algebra Based 1 credit
+S3086 AP Physics II: Algebra Based

 Prerequisites: Honors Physics or AP Physics I, Refer to Honors/AP Guidelines in the General Information section of this guide.
+Students taking AP courses are required to take the associated AP Exam.

 AP Physics 2 is an algebra-based, introductory college-level physics course.
 Students cultivate their understanding of Physics through inquiry-based investigations as they explore topics such as fluid statics and dynamics; thermodynamics with kinetic theory; PV diagrams and probability; electrostatics; electrical circuits with capacitors; magnetic fields; electromagnetism; physical and geometric optics; and quantum, atomic, and nuclear physics.